ztffn/Celluloid/README.md

 ## 🎨 Customization

-Celluloid Theme is designed to be easily customizable.
-You can modify the theme's appearance by adjusting the CSS variables.
+~~Celluloid is designed to be easily customizable.
+You can modify the theme's appearance by adjusting the CSS variables.~~

 ### Color Scheme

-To customize the color scheme, add the following to your Custom CSS after importing the theme:
+~~To customize the color scheme, add the following to your Custom CSS after importing the theme:~~

 ```css
 :root {